 Access logs are an easy way to check for any unusual or suspicious sign-in activity.
-On the Standard, Plus and Enterprise Grid subscriptions, owners and admins can use access logs to view sign-in details for all members of a workspace.
+On the Pro, Business+ and Enterprise Grid subscriptions, owners and admins can use access logs to view sign-in details for all members of a workspace.

 What can you see using access logs?